Caerus Academy

 • improve skills in paraphrasing, summarizing, and outlining

-• more advanced instruction in writing introductions and conclusions
+• practice writing concise and relevant introductions and conclusions

 Grammar: